sam17/sensit/README.md

-This repo contains the code to be used in the IBM project SENSIT under the Civil Engineering Department.
+This repo contains the code which was used in the IBM project SENSIT under the Civil Engineering Department.

 Folder Server contains the C# solution SENSITServer, which in turn contains the following projects: